256lights/zb/docs/getting-started.md

   }
 end
 ```

+`stdenv.systems` is a table containing the platforms that the standrd library supports
+(e.g. `"x86_64-unknown-linux"`).

 `stdenv.makeDerivation` is a function that returns a derivation.
 It provides GCC and a minimal set of standard Unix tools.